Discover Charente-Maritime : Architecture (and design)

 Remarkable villages

-The Charente-Maritime has 14 remarkable communes which are united around a common heritage, stone, with admirable buildings and water, by the proximity of a river or the ocean.
+The Charente-Maritime region boasts 14 remarkable communes that share a common heritage: stone, with its admirable buildings, and water, with its proximity to a river or the ocean.
 Three of them are located on the Ile de Ré.
-Ars-en-Ré and La Flotte are among the most beautiful villages in France and are two ports of call known for their heritage, as evidenced by the church of Saint-Etienne, whose spire has long been used as a sea wall.
-The island of Aix is famous for its Vauban fortification while on the neighboring island of Oleron, Saint-Trojan-les-Bains is a seaside resort known for the architecture of its houses.
-Belonging to the Network of Great Sites of France, the stronghold of Brouage is one of the most striking sites, in the heart of the coastal marsh.
-This old trading port keeps the trace of its past with its typical houses, its monuments and its famous ramparts.
-Further south, Mornac-sur-Seudre is a medieval village located on the left bank of the Seudre estuary, renowned for its market halls and its flowery alleys.
-Between the upper and lower town, Mortagne-sur-Gironde is home to the monolithic hermitage of Saint-Martial while a trip to Talmont-sur-Gironde, a medieval bastide, is a must for travelers who will discover the church of Sainte-Radégonde overlooking the Gironde estuary.
+Ars-en-Ré and La Flotte are among France's most beautiful villages, and are two ports of call renowned for their heritage, as evidenced by the church of Saint-Etienne, whose spire was long used as a sea wall.
+The island of Aix is renowned for its Vauban fortifications, while on the neighboring island of Oléron, Saint-Trojan-les-Bains is a seaside resort known for the architecture of its houses.
+Part of the Réseau des grands sites de France, the stronghold of Brouage is one of the most striking sites in the heart of the coastal marshlands.
+This former trading port bears witness to its past, with typical houses, monuments and famous ramparts.
+Further south, Mornac-sur-Seudre is a medieval village on the left bank of the Seudre estuary, renowned for its halles and flower-filled alleyways.
+Between upper and lower town, Mortagne-sur-Gironde is home to the monolithic hermitage of Saint-Martial, while a trip to the medieval bastide town of Talmont-sur-Gironde is a must for those wishing to discover the church of Sainte-Radégonde, which overlooks the Gironde estuary.

 Medieval architecture

-La Rochelle, capital of the Charente-Maritime, is definitely worth a visit!
-You just have to go to the city center to admire the numerous monuments that testify to its rich past.
-A stronghold that has been coveted many times, the maritime city has been at the center of many conflicts, which led it to be fortified.
-Even today, a simple stroll will allow you to see the traces of these fortifications and first of all the three recently renovated towers.
-These stone fortresses, facing the Atlantic, are one of the emblems of La Rochelle and show how the city has a nourishing link with the ocean.
-Among these monuments, the Saint-Nicolas tower is without doubt one of the most symbolic.
-This massive tower, built in the second half of the 14th century, served as an arsenal and a prison.
-Today, this building can be visited by winding through narrow staircases to admire the vaulted rooms before reaching the covered way offering a delightful view of the city.
-Opposite is the Chain Tower, built before its big sister.
-Smaller, its history is nevertheless known to all with the famous chain that closed the entrance to the port.
-A few steps away is the last tower, the Lantern.
-Its name alone is enough to remind us of one of its functions: to guide the sailors.
-Like the Saint-Nicolas tower, it will play the role of a prison.
-During a visit, you can see the graffiti engraved by the English, Dutch or Spanish privateers.
+La Rochelle, capital of the Charente-Maritime region, is definitely worth a visit!
+Just take a stroll through the city center and you'll see the many monuments that bear witness to its rich past.
+As a much-coveted stronghold, the maritime city has been at the center of many conflicts, which led it to be fortified.
+Even today, a leisurely stroll will reveal traces of these fortifications, starting with the three recently renovated towers.
+These stone fortresses, facing the Atlantic, are one of La Rochelle's emblems, and show just how close the city is to the ocean.
+Among these monuments, the Tour Saint-Nicolas is undoubtedly one of the most symbolic.
+Built in the second half of the 14th century, this massive tower served as an arsenal and prison.
+Today, the building can be visited by winding your way through narrow staircases to admire the vaulted rooms, before reaching the covered walkway offering a ravishing view of the city.
+Opposite is the Tour de la Chaîne, built before its big sister.
+Although smaller, its history is well known, with the famous chain that closed the entrance to the port.
+A few steps away is the last tower, the Lanterne.
+Its name alone recalls one of its functions: guiding sailors.
+Like the Saint-Nicolas tower, it was also used as a prison.
+During a visit, you can see the graffiti engraved by English, Dutch and Spanish privateers.

-Medieval La Rochelle is also a symbolic tower: the Grosse Horloge, an old door built during the creation of the medieval walls in the 12th century.
-Other monuments with the same function are still visible in the center of La Rochelle.
+Medieval La Rochelle also boasts a symbolic tower: the Grosse Horloge, an ancient gate built when the medieval city walls were created in the 12th century.
+Other monuments with the same function can still be seen in the center of La Rochelle.

 Other medieval monuments in Charente-Maritime